olywoolsey/Notes/Semester1/COMP1911-ProfessionalComputing/UML.md

+# UML
 #COMP1911
 ## Unified Modelling Language (UML)
-- the de-facto standard for modelling systems
+- The de-facto standard for modelling systems
 “The Unified Modelling Language (UML) is a language for specifying, visualising,constructing, and documenting the artefacts of software systems, as well as for business modelling and other non-software systems.
 The UML represents a collection of best engineering practices that have proven successful in the modelling of large and complex systems.” - www.omg.org

 ---
 ### Diagrams
 - Often spilt into structural information diagrams or behaviour diagrams
 ![](UML_Diagram_Chart.png)